 - El Carmen is an old neighbourhood in the historical centre where you can find many nice tapas restaurants and bars.
 You will find people in the streets here 24 hours a day.
 To live here, you must tolerate lots of city noises.

 - Benimaclet was a former village separated from the city (like many districts were).
 For this reason, you will still find the small village like attitude of the people living here.
 Everyone knows each other and the people meet in the streets or in the bars next to the church.
 Many students find here an affordable apartment close to the university.

 - The neighbourhood next to the Ciudad de las Artes y las Ciencias (City of Arts and Sciences) was built 20 years ago.
 You won’t find any old houses, just modern apartments.
 Many expats live here.

 - Cabanyal is situated in the maritime district and close to the beach.
 Many try to preserve the old fishermen’s houses, that have so much character.
 The district changed a lot the last couple of years and it is still an upcoming area, where new restaurants and bars open every other day.

 - Maybe you are looking for a detached house with a swimming pool or a flat in a community.
 For these houses you had better look just outside of the city.
 The prices here are still more affordable, and the plots are more spacious.
 Go for example to: L’Eliana, Rocafort, Paterna, Godella, Massarrojos, Santa Bárbara or Moncada.

-The best way to choose a neighbourhood in Valencia is to go there yourself and feel the vibe in the neighbourhood.
+When moving to Valencia, Spain, the best way to choose a neighbourhood in Valencia is to go there yourself and feel the vibe in the neighbourhood.
 It is a very personal decision.
 If you still need help on the relocation for your move to Valencia, Spain, I can recommend Marja from Match Better Valencia.
 If you find a place, make sure you have a good home insurance in Spain.